Joshua Hedley: Sobriety

 Hedley started writing his own songs after getting sober.
 As he says of this change in his life:

 Livestreaming

 On March 17, 2020, Hedley and his group the Hedliners, together with Dave Cox, played their first livestreamed show at Robert's Western World, where he'd performed "thousands of times" since 2005.
 Playing to an empty dance floor, after area bars and music venues were shut down in response to the COVID-19 virus threat, Hedley and his musicians made more in virtual Venmo and PayPal tips from fans worldwide than they would on a regular night at the venue.

 The performance garnered 53,000 views online within a few days, far more exposure than the 200-fan maximum venue could generate on a given night.

 Festivals

 Hedley headlined the ISOL-AID festival with Leah Flanagan and Wilco’s Jeff Tweedy in May 2020.
 He appears September 2022 at AmericanaFest in Nashville, sharing stage with such acts as Lukas Nelson, Taj Majal, and Lori McKenna.

-Touring

-When asked about upcoming tour dates by Chip Midnight of The Big Takeover in late April 2022, Hedley replied:

-Hedley has previously toured with Jonny Fritz, Justin Townes Earle, Willie Watson, and others.
-He returns to Australia in November 2022 to tour in support of his "sophomore" album, Neon Blue.
-Making stops in Melbourne, Castlemaine, and Brisbane, supported by Emily Nenni.